smallbasic/smallbasic.github.io/_build/reference/603-file-eof.markdown

 > EOF (fileN)

 Returns true if the file pointer is at end of the file.
-For COMx and SOCL VFS returns true if the connection is broken.
+For serial port (RS232) and TCP/IP socket connection `EOF` returns true if the connection is broken.
+For socket connection the return value of`EOF` will be updated every time data is recieved or send.

 ### Example 1: Reading data from a file